lutschdig/XAI_spec_AudioMNIST/README.md

 Due to the large amount of data, the results are not synchronized in this repository.
 However, the results are presented and discussed in the Master-Thesis.

+## Folder structure (will be created with the scripts):

+    XAI_spec_AudioMNIST				# root folder of the repository ├──AudioMNIST-master				# downloaded dataset
+    |	├──data
+    |	|	├──01				# contains .wav files (raw data) of participant 01
+    |	|	├──...				# same for each of the participants
+    |	|	└──audioMNIST_meta.txt		# contains meta information on the participants
+    |	└──...					# other files and folders are irrelevant
+    ├──results
+    |	├──evaluation
+    |	|	├──confusionMatrix_digit_0.csv	# contains the confusion matrix for label digit and fold 0
+    |	|	├──...				# same for each label and fold, additionally mean for each label
+    |	|	├──evalutation_digit_0.csv	# contains performance indicators (accuracy) for label digitand fold 0
+    |	|	└──...				# same for each label and fold, additionally mean for each label
+    |	├──history
+    |	|	├──AlexNet_digit_0.pkl		# contains the history of label digit and fold 0
+    |	|	└──...				# same for each label and fold
+    |	├──models
+    |	|	├──AlexNet_digit_0.h5		# contains the model of label digit and fold 0
+    |	|	└──...				# same for each label and fold
+    |	├──plots
+    |	|	├──loss				# contains the loss plots as .png files
+    |	|	├──spectrograms			# contains the spectrograms as .png files
+    |	|	├──waveform			# contains the waveform plots as .png files
+    |	|	└──xai				# contains the explanations as .png files for Grad-CAM and LIME
+    |	└──predictions
+    |		├──predictions_digit_0.csv	# contains the predictions of label digit and fold 0
+    |		└──...				# same for each label and fold
+    ├──spectrograms
+    |	├──01					# contains .hdf5 files (spectrograms) of participant 01
+    |	└──...					# same for each of the participants
+    ├──splits					# here: split = fold
+    |	├──AlexNet_digit_0_test.txt		# contains paths to spectrograms (.hdf5 files) for label digit, fold 0 and testsplit
+    |	└──...					# same for each label, fold and split
+    ├──01_Preprocessing_Training_Evaluation.ipynb	# script 1 contains code for downloading dataset, creating spectrograms (.hdf5 files), training models, ├──02_XAI_methods.ipynb				# script 2 contains code for creating outputs as .png files (waveform plots, spectrograms, Grad-CAM, LIME)
+    ├──events.log					# contains logs, produced while running the code ├──LICENSE
+    └──README.md